AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/add-a-section-break-to-a-custom-form.md

 <ul>
 <li> <p>Users without the permissions you specify here can't see the values of the fields
 and image widgets that are not placed in a defined section in the custom form.
 This is also true if you display the values in reports or use them in calculated fields in text mode reporting.</p> </li>
-<li> <p class="preview">Associating multiple object types with your form can change the viewing and editing permissions that are available in these steps.
+<li> <p>Associating multiple object types with your form can change the viewing and editing permissions that are available in these steps.
 For more information, see <a href="#how-multiple-object-types-can-affect-section-break-permissions-in-a-custom-form" class="MCXref xref">How multiple object types can affect section break permissions in a custom form</a> in this article.</p> </li>
 </ul>
 </note>
 <table style="table-layout:auto">